 Although many people believe that therapy is only for those with diagnosable mental health conditions, a significant number of people seek the services of a mental health professional for help solving problems, overcoming difficult circumstances, or achieving personal growth.
 If a person feels unhappy, therapy may be able to help, even if their unhappiness doesn’t rise to the level of clinical depression.

 Evidence suggests that many types of therapy can help people increase their happiness.
 Positive therapy techniques may be especially effective for this, especially during adverse life circumstances.
 Other types of therapy, like cognitive-behavioral approaches, can help people change negative thought processes that might reduce their happiness.
 It might also help them change behaviors likely to reduce happiness rather than increase it.
-Whatever the case, if you’re not feeling as happy as you’d like, there is a good chance that therapy can help.
+Whatever the case, if you’re not feeling as happy as you’d like, there is a good chance that therapy can help you gain a clear picture of your life and chart your own path.

 In the United States, online and in-person therapists have the same education, training, and credentials.
 Like their in-person peers, online therapists must possess a license to practice within their state that demonstrates they have acquired the necessary training and experience to practice psychotherapy.
-Therapists usually possess at least a master’s degree and are typically required to obtain hundreds or thousands of hours of supervised practice before seeing patients independently.
+Therapists are usually psychology students for many years, earning at least a master’s degree and completing hundreds or thousands of hours of supervised practice before seeing patients independently.

 Online and in-person therapists can obtain additional training in a specialty area, and many therapists practice both online and in-person.
 When practicing remotely, some therapists likely prefer techniques that work especially well online, like cognitive behavioral therapy, but they are qualified to use whatever techniques they believe will benefit their patients the most.
 Overall, there is very little difference between online and in-person therapists, and it may be worthwhile to consider seeing an online therapist if accessing in-person therapy near you is difficult.